sohamgaikwad1502/Amazon_Clone/README.md

 - Create a new branch (`git checkout -b feature-branch`)
 - Commit your changes (`git commit -m 'Add new feature'`)
 - Push to the branch (`git push origin feature-branch`)
 - Open a pull request

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 Inspired by the Amazon website.
 This project is for educational purposes only.